Kenny presses Merkel for "clarity" on Irish bank relief

 Ireland’s finance minister said on Thursday that he expected the economy to expand by more next year than the 1.4 percent growth posted in 2011, but his forecast revises down a previous estimate for a 2.2 percent expansion.

 EU leaders made a commitment in June to look at easing the terms of Ireland’s bank bailout.
-One possibility is back-dating euro zone bailout relief for Ireland’s bank recapitalization.
+One possibility is back-dating euro zone bailout relief for Ireland’s bank recapitalisation.

-Ireland is also pursuing the option of restructuring 31 billion euros of promissory notes - a form of high-interest IOU - given mainly to the former Anglo Irish Bank, now called the Irish Bank Resolution Corporation ANGIB.UL.
+Ireland is also pursuing the option of restructuring 31 billion euros of promissory notes - a form of high-interest IOU - given mainly to the former Anglo Irish Bank, now called the Irish Bank Resolution Corporation.